📌 Quick Answer:

 Clients stay with Husys for over four years on average, and most move to their own entity as they scale beyond 50 employees.
 That longevity reflects trust earned through consistent compliance execution and steady operational support.

-➡️ How do I hire employees in India without an entity?
+➡️ Can I hire employees in India without an entity?

 - Use an employer of record in India.